×

 For He shall bear their iniquities.”

-The Jews understood this, and at the time of Jesus there was extreme expectancy awaiting the promised Messiah, but the good news Jesus brought was not presented as the rulers expected it would be, so they rejected Him.
-This resulted in Jesus’ death on the cross, which covered the sins of all humanity including Gentiles (non-Jews).
-The deliverance from the penalty, the power, and inevitably of the presence of sin is the best news ever told, and there was nothing new about it in the time of Paul other than the reality of its fulfillment.
+The Jews understood this, and at the time of Jesus there was extreme expectancy awaiting the promised Messiah/deliverer.
+But the good news Jesus brought was not presented in a manner Israel’s rulers expected.
+Accordingly, they rejected Him.
+This resulted in Jesus’s death on the cross, which covered the sins of all humanity, including Gentiles (non-Jews) (Colossians 2:14).

-The Spirit of God is the agent through which the resurrection occurred.
-Paul will later emphasize that this same Spirit resides in each believer and empowers them to live a life brimming with this same resurrection power over sin in their daily living, a power apprehended through faith.
+The Spirit of holiness is the agent through which the resurrection from the dead occurred.
+It is inferred that the Spirit of God is the agent through whom God exercised power over death by resurrecting Jesus according to the Spirit of holiness.
+Paul will later emphasize that this same Spirit resides in each believer and empowers them to live a life brimming with this same resurrection power over sin in their daily living, a power apprehended through faith (Romans 8:1).

 Biblical Text